Get courses worth Rs. 12,000 for FREE! ๐Ÿ”ฅ Only for selected students.

 Apart from the above objectives, TDS also provides various benefits to taxpayers, such as:

-2. Ease of Tax Payment: TDS makes it easier for taxpayers to pay taxes as the tax amount is deducted at the source of payment.
+2. Ease of Paying Taxes: TDS makes it easier for people to pay their taxes because the tax amount is taken out of the payment right away.

-3. Reduced Tax Liability: Taxpayers can claim TDS as a credit against their tax liability, thus reducing their overall tax burden.
+3. Less Tax Liability: Taxpayers can use TDS as a credit against their tax liability, which lowers the amount of tax they have to pay overall.

-4. Improved Compliance: TDS promotes tax compliance among taxpayers as they are required to deduct and remit taxes to the government on time.
+4. Better Compliance: TDS encourages taxpayers to pay their taxes on time because they have to deduct and send them to the government on time.

 How TDS Works